Dextroamphetamine Detox

 Dextroamphetamine Abuse and Dependence

 Dextroamphetamine abuse can lead to a number of serious problems, chief among them being addiction.
 However, a person will also become dependent on the drug if they abuse it regularly.
 This can lead to a physical and psychological need to use the drug in order to feel normal.
-Though addiction only occurs when someone abuses dextroamphetamine, even someone who takes their medication as prescribed can become dependent on it.
+Though addiction only occurs when someone abuses dextroamphetamine, even someone who takes their medication as prescribed can become physically dependent on it.

 Dextroamphetamine Withdrawal